 The West Branch Education Association, an affiliation of Pennsylvania State Education Association (PSEA), represents the professional staff of the District.
-This group represents 81 employees, including teachers, librarians, counselors and nurses.
-The District entered into a contract, effective July 1, 2016 through June 30, 2020, with this bargaining unit as of September 2015.
-Health insurance contributions by District employees range from \$47-\$135 per month for the duration of the contract.
+This group represents 76 employees, including teachers, librarians, counselors and nurses.
+The District entered into a contract, effective July 1, 2020 through June 30, 2025.
+Health insurance contributions by District employees range from \$73 -\$167 per month for the duration of the contract.
 It should be noted that the District School Board and PSEA have reached an agreement on a new labor contract with a term of July 1, 2020 to June 30, 2025.

 The West Branch Education Support Professionals Association (the Association) represents the support staff of the District.
-The Association represents 54 employees.
+The Association represents 51 employees.
 This group includes custodians, secretaries, paraeducators and cafeteria personnel.
-The current contract runs from July 1, 2015 until June 30, 2019.
-The contract provides average annual hourly increases of 3.0 percent, longevity payments, health insurance for employee and family, personal days, bereavement, emergency, vacation, life insurance and sick leave.
-Health insurance contributions by District employees range from \$384-\$800 annually.
-It should be noted that the District School Board and the Association have reached an agreement on a new labor contract with a term of July 1, 2019 to June 30, 2024.
+The current contract runs from July 1, 2019 until June 30, 2024.
+The contract provides average annual hourly increases of 3 percent, longevity payments, health insurance for employee and family, personal days, bereavement, emergency, vacation, life insurance and sick leave.
+Health insurance contributions by District employees range from \$35.42 -\$75.00 annually.

 The remaining administrative and noninstructional personnel of the District are represented under ACT 93 Compensation plan for principals, supervisor of special education, supervisor of buildings and grounds, school psychologist, technology coordinator and network administrators.
-The secretary to the superintendent, pupil services coordinators, and bookkeeper have a separate plan.
-The plans and agreement with the District run from July 1, 2017 until June 30, 2020.
-The annual average salary increase for administrative personnel range from 0.0 percent to 3.5 percent.
+The secretary to the superintendent, pupil services coordinators, bookkeeper, and the two tech aides have a separate plan.
+The plans and agreement with the District run from July 1, 2020 until June 30, 2023.
+The annual average salary increase for administrative personnel range from 0 percent to 3.5 percent.
 These groups contribute to health insurance costs.
-The Act 93 Group contributes the same as the professional staff \$47-135 per month.
+The Act 93 Group contributes the same as the professional staff \$73 to \$167 per month.
 Other benefits are similar to other district employees.
-It should be noted the District and employees reached an agreement on a new labor contract with a term of July 1, 2020 to June 30, 2023